Additively indecomposable ordinal: Multiplicatively indecomposable

 A similar notion can be defined for multiplication.
 If α is greater than the multiplicative identity, 1, and β < α and γ < α imply β·γ < α, then α is multiplicatively indecomposable.
-2 is multiplicatively indecomposable since 1·1 = 1 < 2.
-Besides 2, the multiplicatively indecomposable ordinals (also called delta numbers) are those of the form $\omega^{\omega^\alpha} \,$ for any ordinal α.
+The finite ordinal 2 is multiplicatively indecomposable since 1·1 = 1 < 2.
+Besides 2, the multiplicatively indecomposable ordinals (named the delta numbers by Cantorp.20) are those of the form $\omega^{\omega^\alpha} \,$ for any ordinal α.
 Every epsilon number is multiplicatively indecomposable; and every multiplicatively indecomposable ordinal (other than 2) is additively indecomposable.
 The delta numbers (other than 2) are the same as the prime ordinals that are limits.